Durham Coast Line: Amalgamations and the creation of a through route

 However, of these links constructed by the NER, arguably the most significant was the Monkwearmouth Junction Line of 1879 which linked the ex-D&SR lines at Ryhope Grange Junction to the ex-BJR lines at Monkwearmouth.
 This involved the construction of the Monkwearmouth Railway Bridge over the River Wear, a new station at Sunderland Central, and tunnels on either side of the station.
 Following the opening of Sunderland Central station, NER and LS&SR services were diverted away from the earlier termini and focussed in one location for the first time.

 Following the completion of the improvements of the 1870s, the Durham Coast Line could be operated as a through route but, having not been constructed for such a purpose, doing so it remained challenging.
 One major issue was that any services running between Hartlepool and Sunderland still had to ascend or descend both the 1:44 incline at Seaton Bank, and the aforementioned incline at Hesleden Bank.
 To alleviate this, the NER developed plans to construct a new, more direct, line along the coast.
 Construction of this new line between Seaham Colliery on the LS&SR, and Hart Junction on the ex-HD&R route was sanctioned in 1894–95.
 However its construction was contingent on the NER purchasing the Londonderry Railway's Seaham to Sunderland route and this was not agreed until 1900 when the NER agreed to pay £387,000 for it.

-This new coastal line had to cross the denes at Hawthorn, Castle Eden and Crimdon, each requiring a substantial viaduct; one of the most imposing of these, Denemouth Viaduct (spanning Castle Eden Dene), is 141 ft from ground to rail level, and consists of 10 arches, each with a span of 60 ft.
-The construction of these viaducts required the opening of a special brickfield and, in the case of Denemouth Viaduct, the creation of a temporary 800 ft cableway spanning valley.
+This new coastal line had to cross the denes at Hawthorn, Castle Eden and Crimdon, each requiring a substantial viaduct; one of the most imposing of these, Horden Viaduct (spanning Castle Eden Dene), is 141 ft from ground to rail level, and consists of 10 arches, each with a span of 60 ft.
+The construction of these viaducts required the opening of a special brickfield and, in the case of Horden Viaduct, the creation of a temporary 800 ft cableway spanning the valley.

 The line opened on 1 April 1905, with new stations constructed at Blackhall Rocks, Horden and Easington, to serve the new villages that had been created to house workers from the new coastal collieries which came into existence thanks to the provision of the railway.

-The NER became part of the London & North Eastern Railway, as part of the 1923 grouping.
+The NER became part of the London and North Eastern Railway, as part of the 1923 grouping.
 Despite them having already begun to experience a decline in traffic due to competition from road transport, the LNER did provide some improvements to the line.
 One notable improvement implemented by the LNER was the electrification of today's DCL between Newcastle and Pelaw Junction, using the 600 V DC third rail system, as part of an extension of the Tyneside Electrics system to South Shields, inaugurated on 14 March 1938.
 The other notable improvement during this period was the opening of additional stations at Blackhall Colliery on the NER-built Seaham to Hart line in 1936, and at Seaburn on the former Brandling Junction Railway in 1937.